-Ohio START will be continuing to add additional counties to the program next fall.
+Ohio START will be continuing to add additional counties.
 Counties interested in joining can contact firstname.lastname@example.org for more information

 How do I become a family peer mentor?

 Family Peer Mentors are people with lived experience from a substance use disorder and involvement in the child welfare system.
-To become a peer recovery supporter, individuals must complete a training and certification process through the Ohio Mental Health and Addiction Services.
-The OMHAS peer recovery supporter training can be found here.
+To become a family peer mentor, individuals must complete the peer recovery supporter training and certification process through the Ohio Department of Mental Health and Addiction Services.
+More information about becoming a peer supporter can be found here.

 How do you decide what families are eligible for START?

 Once a call comes in to the PCSA, a caseworker will administer the UNCOPE screening used to identify if an individual is struggling from a substance use disorder.
-If an individual meets the criteria for SUD, they will then be referred to the START program.
-However, the program is completely voluntary and parents do not have to participate if they decide they want to take a more traditional route.
+If an individual meets the criteria for SUD, they will then be referred to Ohio START.
+However, the model is completely voluntary and parents do not have to participate if they decide they want to take a more traditional route.

 Does START support Medication-Assisted Treatment?